Seibaah/Seibaah/README.md

 ![](https://media.giphy.com/media/Nx0rz3jtxtEre/giphy.gif)

-My name is Denis, I am a computer science student who has a passion for game development.
-Here are my main projects and if you dig through my repos you can find additional coding experiments and exercises.
-Have fun! 😄
+My name is Denis, and I recently graduated from McGill University with a degree in Computer Science.
+I am a curious person with a keen interest in physics, graphics, and gameplay programming.

 # Projects

 ## :construction: **I'm currently working on:**

-I'm just 🧠⛈️ these days.
+I'm working on a mobile 🎱 game.
+More details coming soon 👀.

 ## :heavy_check_mark: **Completed projects:** (from newest to oldest)